jadianes/kdd-cup-99-spark/README.md

+### Cluster description

-We can see how, in most of them, there is a dominant label.
+We can see that, in most clusters, there is a dominant label.
 It would be interesting to go cluster by cluster and analyise mayority labels, or how labels are split between different clusters (some with more dominance than others).
 All that would help us understand each type of attack!
 This is also a benefit of